“Planting Dragon’s Teeth in the Enemy’s Garden”

 It was here that an old friend of my dad’s told me tales of the teams who jumped in just hours before the D-Day Airborne drops.
-They paved the way – organized the resistance and set the stage for the allied invasion.
+They paved the way – organized the resistance, and set the stage for the allied invasion.
 He was one of my regulars and always had a piece of history to share with me. – I ate it up.

 The Colonel described his drop into France the night before D-day and how they had to hide day and night from the “fat man” – NAZI radio triangulation techs who wore equipment under an overcoat, making them look very fat.
-They would walk around in teams of three triangulating, hunting for resistance radio transmitters.
+They would walk around in teams of three, triangulating, hunting for resistance radio transmitters.

 When I was about sixteen, I found that Croix de Guerre again, only this time, I took it to a jewelry store and asked what it was.
-After the owner tried to buy it, for a damn good price and I refused, I was told it was a medal given to Soldiers – mostly covert agents, who fought with the resistance in France in WW2.
+After the owner tried to buy it for a damn good price and I refused, I was told it was a medal given to Soldiers – mostly covert agents, who fought with the resistance in France in WW2.
 He said whoever earned it was a War Hero – HUH?
 A war hero?

 Speechless and gape-mouthed, I put the medal back precisely where I found it and hoped the old man never learned of the disrespect I had shown by treating it like a cheap trinket.
 Still had no clue why he had it.
-I never knew until my father’s wake, when an older than dirt SAS guy filled me in – but that’s another story and the subject of my next book so, we won’t go there today.
+I never knew until my father’s wake, when an older-than-dirt SAS guy filled me in – but that’s another story and the subject of my next book so, we won’t go there today.

-The internet didn’t exist in the ancient times when I was a teenager, so I spent hours in the two university libraries within hitchhiking distance, going through micro-fiche after micro-fiche looking for anything of my dad’s history that might explain why he would have been awarded a Croix de Guerre.
+The internet didn’t exist in ancient times when I was a teenager, so I spent hours in the two university libraries within hitchhiking distance, going through micro-fiche after micro-fiche looking for anything of my dad’s history that might explain why he would have been awarded a Croix de Guerre.

 My efforts were a complete waste I found nothing of use, but I did come across a name I knew – John Singlaub.
 The very man who told me so many war stories when I was just a pup.